serptail/Javix/README.md

 A method it cannot reconstruct becomes a comment plus a bytecode listing rather than a panic or, worse, confident nonsense.

-## Known rough edge

-A variable first assigned inside both arms of an `if` is declared inside each arm, which is valid Java but scopes it there.
-If a later statement uses it the output will not compile.
-The fix is a declaration-hoisting pass over the finished statement tree.